 SELLER FINANCING AND BANK OR SBA LOANS

 - Full or partial standby

-When seller financing is used in conjunction with SBA financing or a conventional bank loan, one lender requirement is to have the seller in full or partial standby for a least two years.
+When seller financing is used in conjunction with SBA financing or a conventional bank loan, one typical lender requirement is to have the seller in full or partial standby for at least two years.
 Full standby means that the seller will receive no payments on the seller-financed debt for at least two years in order to provide the buyer with a better opportunity to get the business off the ground prior to commencing repayment of the seller loan.
 Partial standby means the seller will receive interest payments only during the first two years.

 SUBORDINATION TO OTHER LENDERS